SparkPost/python-sparkpost/docs/django/backend.rst

 Supported version
 -----------------
-SparkPost will support all Django versions of Django that are within extended support period.
+SparkPost will support all versions of Django that are within extended support period.
 Refer to `Django Supported_Version`_.

 Current supported versions are:
     * 1.7